.. py:currentmodule:: NonlinearTMM

 ===================

-As an example three layer structure consisting of a prism (z < 0), 50 nm thick silver
+As an example, a three-layer structure consisting of a prism (z < 0), a 50-nm-thick silver

 film and air is studied.
-Such kind of structure supports surface plasmon
+Such a structure supports surface plasmon

-resonance (SPP) if excited by p-polarized light and is named Kretschmann
+resonance (SPR) if excited by p-polarized light and is known as the Kretschmann

 configuration.
-The example code is shown bellow and could be divided into
+The example code is shown below and could be divided into

 2. Initializing :class:`TMM`, setting params and adding layers.

-3. By using :any:`Sweep ` calculate the dependence of reflection, transmission and enhancment factor on the angle of incidence.
+3. By using :meth:`Sweep ` calculate the dependence of reflection, transmission and enhancement factor on the angle of incidence.

-4. Find the plasmonic resonance by maximum enhancment.
+4. Find the plasmonic resonance from the maximum enhancement.

-5. Calculate 1D fields at plasmonic resonance by :any:`GetFields `.
+5. Calculate 1D fields at plasmonic resonance by :meth:`GetFields `.

-6. Calculate 2D fields at plasmonic resonance by :any:`GetFields2D `.
+6. Calculate 2D fields at plasmonic resonance by :meth:`GetFields2D `.

 7. Plot all results